Max & Ruby: Production

-Nelvana Limited and Silver Lining Entertainment Limited co-produced the show for its first five seasons (in 2005, Silver Lining itself was acquired by Chorion).
-9 Story Media Group overtook producing the animation from Nelvana Limited in season 3 (and continues animating the series for seasons 4 and 5 while Chorion co-produced at the same time); with season 6, Nelvana Limited still handles production of the series and also for the rest of its run.
+Nelvana Limited and Silver Lining Entertainment Limited co-produced the show for its first five seasons (in 2005, Silver Lining was acquired by Chorion).
+9 Story Media Group overtook producing the animation from Nelvana in season 3 (and continued animating the series for seasons 4 and 5 while Chorion co-produced at the same time); though Nelvana still handled production of the series.

-Shortly after Chorion and its division Silver Lining Entertainment Limited both close their doors when season 5 finished production, Atomic Cartoons overtook co-producing the series, season 6 of which premiered on September 18, 2016, with a new main voice cast and theme song, along with each episode now having 2 10-minute segments per half-hour, rather than having 3 7-minute segments as in the previous five seasons.
+Shortly after Chorion and its division Silver Lining Entertainment Limited both closed their doors after season 5 finished production, Nelvana became the sole producer for the series and outsourced the animation to Atomic Cartoons.

+Season 6 premiered on September 18, 2016, with a new main voice cast and an updated theme song, along with each episode now having 2 11-minute segments, rather than 3 7-minute segments like the previous five seasons.

 In an interview with Nickelodeon, Wells has stated about Max and Ruby's unseen parents that "we don't see Max and Ruby's parents, because [she] believe[s] that kids resolve their issues and conflicts differently when they are on their own.
 The television series gives kids a sense about how these two siblings resolve their conflicts in a humorous and entertaining way."
-However, in season 6, the series finally introduced Max and Ruby's parents.
+In the sixth season, the series finally introduced Max and Ruby's parents Mr. and Mrs. Bunny.

 Telecast and home media

 Max & Ruby first aired on Treehouse TV in Canada on May 3, 2002.
-In the United States, the series first aired on Nick Jr. on October 21, 2002, then on Noggin on August 16, 2004.
-The series also featured a British English dub that first aired on Nick Jr. in the UK and Ireland in February 2003.
+In the United States, the series first aired on Nick Jr. on August 26, 2002, then on Noggin on August 16, 2004.
+The series also featured a British English dub that first aired on Nick Jr. in the UK and Ireland on March 31, 2003.

 Paramount Home Entertainment is the DVD distributor for the series in the United States, on behalf of Nickelodeon.
 As of March 29, 2012, 2.9 million DVD units of the series from Paramount have been sold in the U.S. These DVDs (see below) only have episodes from the first five seasons.